-Moving to the Cayman Islands is for many, a lifelong ambition fulfilled.
-It’s an opportunity to live on a Caribbean island with fabulous beaches, balmy year-round weather, a high standard of living, a low crime rate and a community of international residents who extend a Caymankind welcome.
+Moving to the Cayman Islands is, for many, a lifelong ambition fulfilled.
+It’s an opportunity to live on a Caribbean island with fabulous beaches, balmy year-round weather, a high standard of living, a low crime rate and a community of international residents who extend a "Caymankind" welcome.

-Here are some important things you should know as you plan to relocate to Grand Cayman or to one of the sister islands, Cayman Brac and Little Cayman.
+Here are some important things you should know as you plan to relocate to Grand Cayman or to one of the Sister Islands, Cayman Brac and Little Cayman.

-Cayman Islands Banking
+Cayman Islands banking

-If you have children accompanying you on your move to the Cayman Islands, they will need to be endorsed as a dependent on your work permit.
+If you have children accompanying you on your move to the Cayman Islands, they will need to be endorsed as a dependant on your work permit.
 To do so, a letter confirming that they are enrolled at a school on island will be required or documentation proving that you have enrolled them in a recognised online/home school programme.

 Expatriate children are not eligible to attend government schools in the Cayman Islands, and the waiting list (particularly for younger grades) can be lengthy at the international private schools.
 It is advisable to start the application process for school as soon as you have decided to move.
 Most of the schools will require at least two years of official transcripts and academic references for your child(ren) and require them to sit an admissions test and attend an interview.

 The quality of the education system is highly regarded in Grand Cayman.
 International schools include Cayman International School at Camana Bay, Cayman Prep and High School, Saint Ignatius Catholic School, Grace Christian Academy, First Baptist Christian School, Montessori by the Sea and Triple C.